alexakreizinger/ps2hackswiki/docs/software/OPL-guide.md

 ## OPL compatibility

-While OPL with an internal hard drive has a very high game compatibility rate, not all games will be compatible or ready to play with default settings.
+While OPL with an internal hard drive has a very high game compatibility rate, some games may still encounter issues or bugs with default settings.
 Before installing game backups, be sure to consult OPL compatibility guides for any warnings or notes.
 If a game crashes, encounters black screens, or behaves weirdly, try the following steps.

 ### Compatibility lists

-These lists were taken from [jolek's OPL Game Compatibility Lists thread](https://www.psx-place.com/threads/open-ps2-loader-game-compatibility-lists.19037/) with broken or obsolete ones removed.
+These lists were taken from [jolek's OPL Game Compatibility Lists thread](https://www.psx-place.com/threads/open-ps2-loader-game-compatibility-lists.19037/) with broken or obsolete links removed.

+!!! info "Check HDD compatibility"

+    Some of these lists may list compatibility for other storage options such as USB hard drives, SMB, or MX4SIO.
+Ensure that the compatibility notes are specific to playing game backups on an internal HDD.
+Additionally, keep in mind some notes might have only been tested on SATA or IDE drives.

 - [Algol's OPL Game Compatibility List](https://docs.google.com/spreadsheets/d/1K7szQS_9VG8es22eORw3xXTXxp5bZRpHOL6YJDH7S6c/edit?gid=971129131#gid=971129131)
 - [OPL-CL](http://sx.sytes.net/oplcl/games.aspx)